'The United States Is with Israel in This Fight': Pompeo Joins Netanyahu Against Iran

 According to the Syrian Observatory of Human Rights, at least 26 fighters were killed.

-"At least 26 fighters were killed, including four Syrians," the Times of Israel quoted the organization's head Rami Abdel Rahman.
-"The others are foreign fighters, a vast majority of them Iranians."
+"At least 26 fighters were killed, including four Syrians," The Times of Israel quoted the organization's head Rami Abdel Rahman.
+"The others are foreign fighters, a vast majority of the Iranians."

 According to the report, Rahman said "given the nature of the target, it is likely to have been an Israeli strike," noting that an airbase in Aleppo housing surface-to-surface missiles was also hit.